eddylj/LoopMania/assumptions.md

 * Buildings can't spawn enemies diagonally
 * You can't place a card on an existing buildings
 * You can't drag an item out of the equipped slot
+* Game unpauses when no shop window is open